 November is Make a Will Month in Ontario, a month dedicated to raising awareness of the importance of having a will in place.
 While our mission to help Canadians make a will is year-round, Make a Will Month is a great extra push to quit putting off making a will until “later”.
 We all know that “later” isn’t always guaranteed.
-To help push more people across the finish line, we’re offering $25 off any Willful plan using code MAKEAWILL2019 to make it more affordable for everyone.
-This code is valid between November 17 - November 25th.
-In honour of Make a Will Month, we’re covering some of the questions we get asked most frequently.

 What Happens If I Die Without A Will?